eventsauce-symfony/eventsauce-snapshotting/README.md

     use AggregateRootBehaviour;
     use VersionedSnapshottingBehaviour;

-    // Create snapshot method must have return type hint of VersionedSnapshotState implementation (with default SnapshotVersionInflector) protected function createSnapshotState(): FooSnapshotStateV2
+    // Create snapshot method must have type hint of VersionedSnapshotState implementation (with default SnapshotVersionInflector) protected function createSnapshotState(): FooSnapshotStateV2
     {
         return new FooSnapshotStateV2();